Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 - Processes grief, anger, and fear more effectively than conscious journaling alone

 If emotional content arises during your writing, allow it to flow.
 Tears, anger, and other strong emotions during a session are signs of deep healing in progress.
+There is no need to suppress or manage them.
+Let the pen carry what the heart cannot hold.

 The Pen as a Bridge